torstenboettjer/sandbox/README.md

 Home manager is extended with [**Direnv**](https://direnv.net/), a tool that extends default- with user specific configurationa and dynamically loads or unloads system configurations based on directory changes.
 Nix's virtual filesystem ensures dependency isolation between software packages, enhancing stability.
 Direnv uses the .envrc file to reference configurations that automatically trigger provisioning.
 Upon entering a directory for the first time, a flag must be set to allow Direnv to monitor configuration changes and load the defined tools.
 Subsequently, Direnv checks for the .envrc file and, if present, makes the defined variables available in the current shell.
 While Nix offers various methods for separating environment definitions, Direnv only requires a reference to the configuration file within .envrc.

-The package section also enhances the shell with small scripts.
-E.g. the "project \<name\>" command pulls the code from a project repository.
-DevOps team can rely on a version control system for the onboarding of new members, which makes it easier to collaborate with external resources in an enterprise environment.
-It should be mentioned that home-manager is not the only extension that can be used to define a default set of tools, [Flakey](https://github.com/lf-/flakey-profile) is another option, which provides less automation but more control.

 ### Development Tools